 She's sitting back there waiting to hear from you.

-You know, take the operational pause, take a deep breath, take a knee for all you military guys, and think about what we're doing.
+Take the operational pause, take a deep breath, take a knee for all you military guys, and think about what we're doing.

-You know, we're 15 years into this thing.
+We're 15 years into this thing.

 We're probably in a worse position than we were strategically than on the morning of 9-11.

-And as we begin to look at this, I think I want to draw us away from the the way we usually conceptualize warfare into something called political warfare, which is understanding the actions around the events.
+And as we begin to look at this, I think I want to draw us away from the way we usually conceptualize warfare into something called political warfare, which is understanding the actions around the events.

 So let's take, for example, the attack in Orlando.